raghubetina/syllabus-chapters/README.md

 We will be using cloud-based software, so that everyone's environments are consistent and no one has to worry about dealing with e.g. installing software on work-issued laptops.

 Primarily, we'll be using a service called Gitpod for this.
-The regular subscription price is $30/month.
-[If you jump through some hoops to get the student price, it's $9/month.](https://www.gitpod.io/github-student-developer-pack/){:target="_blank"} If you use less than 100 hours/month, which should be possible if you're careful about closing your tab when you're done working, then it's free.
+The regular subscription price is $9/month.
+If you [jump through some hoops to get the student discount](https://www.gitpod.io/github-student-developer-pack/){:target="_blank"}, or if you use it for less than 50/hours per month (maybe possible if you're careful about closing it immediately whenever you're done working), then Gitpod costs $0/month.

 All other required software is free.